Rebecca D. Lockhart: Pivotal legislation

 HB 131S03, the Public Education Modernization Act, was particularly controversial.
 The proposed legislation called for $200–$300 million in state funds to replace textbooks with tablet computers in the state's classrooms.
 The bill was essentially killed in budget negotiations.

 Among other projects while in the state legislature, Lockhart pushed for a radar at Provo Municipal Airport.
 She also proposed a revised tax system that would greatly increase the amount of taxes levied by Utah on chewing tobacco.

 HB477 Republican leadership controversy

-At the close of the 2011 Utah legislative session, there was open concern expressed by one representative that, under Republican Party Leadership (who have a large majority in both houses), legislators were pressured to vote for HB477, which denied the public access to certain forms of government communication.
+At the close of the 2011 Utah legislative session, there was open concern expressed by one representative that, under Republican Party Leadership (who had a large majority in both houses), legislators were pressured to vote for HB477, which denied the public access to certain forms of government communication.
 There was vast public outcry over the bill which was hurriedly presented and passed under her, and other Republican leaders' oversight.

 Death

-Lockhart died at her home in Provo, Utah on January 17, 2015, from Creutzfeldt–Jakob disease, "an unrecoverable and extremely rare neurodegenerative brain disease".
+Lockhart died at her home in Provo, Utah on January 17, 2015, from Creutzfeldt–Jakob disease, an extremely rare and invariably fatal brain disease.
 She had begun to develop signs of the condition a few weeks before her death.
 The illness had led to her admission to the hospital a few days after she left office.